mrakgr/SAFE-Stack---Vite-Template/README.md

 # Note By Ghostlike

 I've adapted this template from the usual SAFE Stack template, updated all the packages and replaced Webpack with Vite.
-It has been made for the Youtube series: [The Fabled Web Adventure](https://www.youtube.com/playlist?list=PL04PGV4cTuIX3bNEDDyi1L27Si0qpyAJ7).
+It has been made for the Youtube series: [How To Setup Fable With Vite](https://www.youtube.com/playlist?list=PL04PGV4cTuIV-ZBoH5AJFsqfxiyAGq1mj).
 If you've found this useful, please like and subscribe.
 Thank you.

 # SAFE Template